ChlorideCull/scythe/README.md

 	user [text]
 	pass [text]

-You can now configure the server's info in the config file instead of having to use command line arguments.
+You should now configure the server info in the config file instead of using command line arguments.

 	proxy [address]